 Run lets a user run the flow.

 Overwrite lets a user publish a flow and overwrite the published flow.

-Delete lets a user delete the content.
+Delete lets a user delete the asset.

 |Data Roles||View lets a user view data roles.||n/a||Overwrite lets a user publish data roles, overwrite published data roles, and edit published data roles' synonyms.|